Higher genus Gromov-Witten theory of the Hilbert scheme of points of the plane and CohFTs associated to local curves: Introduction

 is the Taylor expansion in $q$ of a rational function in $\mathbb{Q}(t_1,t_1,q)$. \end{thm}

 Calculations in closed form in higher genus are not easily obtained.
 The first nontrivial example occurs in genus 1 for the Hilbert scheme of 2 points:

 While the formula is simple, our virtual localization \cite{grpan} calculation of the integral is rather long.
 Since \eqref{dxx12} captures all degrees, the full graph sum must be controlled -- we use the valuation at $(t_1+t_2)$ as in \cite{op}.
-The corresponding series for higher $n$,